 Household Employer's Withholding Tax (Nanny Tax) Information

 Employers of certain household employees have the option of reporting and paying the Virginia income tax withheld from those employees on an annual basis.
 For the employer to qualify, the employment must consist exclusively of domestic service in the private home of the employer, as defined in the Federal Employment Tax Regulations.
-For wages paid prior to January 1, 2013, there is also a limitation of $5,000 per quarter on the total payroll amount.

 The annual filing provision is a filing option for qualified employers; it does not establish a new requirement for withholding.
 Unlike the federal “nanny tax,” the Virginia household employer’s withholding tax is filed on a separate return, and is not included in the employer’s personal income tax filing.
 If you choose to register for this annual filing option, you will be required to file the Virginia Household Employer’s Annual Summary of Income Tax Withheld, Form VA-6H, by February 28 each year to report and pay the Virginia income tax withheld for the preceding calendar year.
 Form VA-6H must be filed online.